-This section provides planning considerations for enabling the hardware data compression on a z15 system.
+This section provides planning considerations for enabling hardware data compression on an IBM z16 system.

-The IBM z15 processor chip has two integrated accelerators in its design: the compression co-processor (CMPCS), which is present on every core, and the IBM Integrated Accelerator for zEDC (one for each chip, which is integrated into the nest).
-The compression coprocessor and IBM Integrated Accelerator for zEDC use an algorithm for data compression that enables reduction in the size of data to save storage space or increase the data transfer throughput.
+The IBM z16 processor chip has two integrated accelerators in its design: the compression coprocessor (CMPCS), which is present on every core, and the IBM Integrated Accelerator for zEDC (one for each chip, which is integrated into the nest).
+The compression coprocessor and IBM Integrated Accelerator for zEDC use an algorithm for data compression that enables the reduction in the size of data to save storage space or increase the data transfer throughput.
 This on-chip compression capability delivers industry-leading throughput and replaces the zEDC Express adapter on the IBM z14 system and earlier IBM Z platforms.